-- Surface wash or sheet/inter-rill erosion removes topsoil with loss of nutrients, soil fertility and decrease in infiltration capacity of the soil and accelerated runoff. - Gully erosion or gullying results in the development of deep incisions, down to the subsoil, due to concentrated runoff. - Landslides, mudfows or mass movements of soil occur locally but often cause serious damage. - Riverbank erosion occurs with lateral erosion of rivers cutting into riverbanks.
+- Surface wash or sheet/inter-rill erosion removes topsoil with loss of nutrients and soil organic matter, soil fertility and decrease in infiltration capacity of the soil and accelerated runoff. - Gully erosion or gullying results in the development of deep incisions, down to the subsoil, due to concentrated runoff. - Landslides, mudflows or mass movements of soil occur locally but often cause serious damage. - Riverbank erosion occurs with lateral erosion of rivers cutting into riverbanks.